Skip to contents

 version ^purple.version$

-File descriptions based on the Hartwig documentation.
+File descriptions are based on the available Hartwig documentation.

 conf$get_raw_descriptions() |>